US aircraft shoots down new airborne object over Canada

 - Published

-Another unidentified object has been shot down over North American airspace, Canadian President Justin Trudeau has confirmed.
+Another unidentified object has been shot down over North American airspace, Canadian Prime Minister Justin Trudeau has confirmed.

 He said the latest object "violated Canadian airspace" and was shot down over Yukon in north west Canada.